 There's a Strat for just about every scenario.
-From 'classic' treatments at any price point to hot-rodded modern instruments and understated metal monsters, our buyer's guide rounds up the best Fender Stratocasters currently available.
+From 'classic' treatments at any price point to vintage replicas, signature models, hot-rodded modern instruments and understated metal monsters, our buyer's guide rounds up the best Fender Stratocasters currently available.

-Now in its 60s, the Strat remains the world's most iconic guitar, and synonymous with the very concept of an electric guitar.
+Now in its 60s, the Strat remains the world's most iconic guitar, and continues to be synonymous with the very concept of an electric guitar, regardless of genre.

 With each new generation, the instrument has been honed and retooled to do the work required of it, building on an ever-expanding legacy.

 The result?
 Well, when it comes to the Stratocaster in 2018, we are positively spoiled for choice...